Can Niplette treat your Inverted Nipples? Read about this non-surgical option

 If you use this device properly and follow the instructions, then you will have a smooth experience, satisfying results, and you will get used to it in no time.
 Make sure you consult with a healthcare professional before you start using the Niplette.

 Is a Niplette effective?

 Suction devices like the Niplette work by sucking the nipple into a small cup.
 This suction helps the nipple protrude and point outwards instead of turning inwards.
-Using such devices repeatedly for some time will help to loosen up your nipples.
-Eventually, the nipples stay erect for a long time on their own.
+Using such devices repeatedly for an extended period of time will help to loosen up your nipples.
+Eventually, the nipples stay erect for a longer time on their own.

 The Niplette could be your best shot to treat your inverted nipples without surgery.
-It’s an inexpensive, safe to use, and simple device.
-But it may not work for everyone.
-Most women end up with protruded nipples, others don’t.
+It’s an inexpensive, safe to use and simple device.
+However, it may not work for everyone.
+Most women end up with protruded nipples, while others don’t.
 If you have Grade 3 inversion or the Niplette isn’t working for you, you could consider going for surgery.